Sponsor MessageBecome a KQED sponsor

 When it comes to instantly recognizable structures, San Francisco suffers no shortage.
 But if asked to pick their favorite, many people might go for a classic: the Transamerica Pyramid.

-The Pyramid — officially known as the Transamerica Pyramid Center — first opened back in 1972, making it a half-century old this year.
+The Pyramid — officially known as the Transamerica Pyramid Center — first opened back in 1972, making it more than 50 years old.
 At over 850 feet high, back then it was the tallest building San Francisco had ever seen.
 It has over 3,000 windows, an exterior of white quartz, and an illuminated spire at its very top, like the star on top of a Christmas tree.

 The Transamerica Pyramid as seen from Pier 7 in San Francisco on Dec.
 6, 2022.
 (Beth LaBerge/KQED)